nw2190/LAMMPS/README.md

 ### Parallelization

-The data generation process can be sub-divided into separate LAMMPS instances by breaking up the 'i' loop in the 'in.peri' file.
-For example, the file can be split into three files `in_0.peri`, 'in_1.peri', 'in_2.peri' corresponding to a partion of the full 'i' loop and executed separately by running:
+The data generation process can be sub-divided into separate LAMMPS instances by breaking up the `i` loop in the `in.peri` file.
+For example, the file can be split into three files `in_0.peri`, `in_1.peri`, `in_2.peri` corresponding to a partion of the full `i` loop and executed separately by running:

 ```
 $ ./Run_0_LAMMPS.sh